statalasso/statalasso.github.io/docs/lasso2_replication.md

 is (like StataCorp's) no invariant to scaling because the penalty on *L2* norm is influenced by scaling, and this in turn affects the relative weights on the *L1* and *L2* penalties.
-The example below shows how to reparameterize so that the default `lasso2` parameterization for the elastic net replicates the glmnet parameterization.
+The example below shows how to reparameterize so that the default `lasso2` parameterization for the elastic net replicates the `glmnet` parameterization.
 The example using the scaling above, where the dependent variable is `price1000` and the `glmnet` *lambda=1*.

-Note: The large-sample standard deviation of price1000 = 2.8912586.
+Note: The large-sample standard deviation of `price1000` is equal to 2.8912586.

 	. qui sum price1000
     . di r(sd) * 1/sqrt( r(N)/(r(N)-1))